João Aleixo

-João Ferreira Lopes Aleixo (born 4 April 1972) is a Portuguese politician and business executive affiliated with the Chega party.
-Since 3 June 2025, he has served as a member of the Assembly of the Republic, representing the constituency of Portalegre.
+João Ferreira Lopes Aleixo (born 4 April 1972) is a Portuguese politician and business executive.
+He has served as a member of the Assembly of the Republic since 3 June 2025, representing the Portalegre constituency for Chega.

+He has served as President of the Party Convention and National Council of Chega since 2024, having previously held the position of Vice-President and served as a member of the National Jurisdiction Council.
+He was a member of the Municipal Assembly of Lisbon between February and November 2025.

-Before entering parliament, Aleixo worked in the marketing, sales and retail sectors, serving as CEO of Laura Varela Mirpuri Holding and as Marketing and Sales Director of Tempus Internacional, the Portuguese representative of the Swatch Group.
+Before entering national politics, Lopes Aleixo worked in the marketing, sales and retail sectors.
+He served as CEO of Laura Varela Mirpuri Holding and as Marketing and Sales Director of Tempus Internacional, the Portuguese representative of the Swatch Group.
 He founded the consultancy StrategicEdge in 2023.
-Within Chega, he has held several internal leadership positions, including President and former Vice-President of the Party Convention and National Council.
-He also served in the Municipal Assembly of Lisbon from February to November 2025.

-In the 2025 Portuguese legislative election, he was the party’s lead candidate for Portalegre, with Chega winning 29.90% of the vote in the district.
+In the 2025 Portuguese legislative election, he was Chega’s lead candidate in Portalegre, with the party winning 29.90% of the vote in the district.
 In the 2025 local elections, he ran for Mayor of Portalegre but was not elected.

 Political career

-Joined Chega in late 2019.
-He has served in multiple party leadership roles:
+Lopes Aleixo joined the political party Chega in late 2019.

+Party activity

+He has held several internal leadership positions within Chega: